ryanbaillargeon/deploying-ai/05_src/assignment_chat/README.md

 Phase 1 implements a chat interface that calls the YouTube History API and transforms structured JSON responses into natural, conversational language summaries.
 The service uses LangChain for LLM integration and supports both local models (via LM Studio) and online models (OpenAI).

+## Phase 2: Service 2 - Semantic Query Service

+Phase 2 implements semantic search capabilities that enable users to find videos by meaning, topics, and concepts rather than just keywords.
+The service uses ChromaDB vector similarity search to find relevant videos based on semantic similarity.
+It supports:

+- **Topic-based search**: Find videos about specific topics (e.g., "machine learning", "Python tutorials")
+- **Hybrid search**: Combine semantic search with metadata filters (date ranges, channels, duration)
+- **Similar video discovery**: Find videos similar to a specific video you've watched

+The semantic service integrates seamlessly with the chat engine as LangChain tools, following the same observability patterns as the API service.

 ## Project Structure

 ```